 Watamu – 1 Day

 Unlike busier Kenyan tourist destinations, Watamu offers a tranquil and laid-back atmosphere, making it an ideal destination for some beach time.
-Here are the best things to do in Watamu:

-Watamu Beach
+Watamu Beach & Boat Excursions

 Gede Ruins

 Located near Malindi, the Gede Ruins are ancient ruins of a Swahili-Arab trading town dating back to the 12th century.
 The site provides insights into the area’s historical significance and architecture and can easily be visited from Watamu and Malindi.
-One of the remains you also find at the Temple Point resort and with this Kenya history group tour exploring the ancient site.

 Kilifi – 1 Day

-The region has a rich history, with evidence of human habitation dating back over 3,000 years.
+Kilifi is a lesser-known coastal town with a rich history and evidence of human habitation dating back over 3,000 years.
 The local economy is known for agriculture, fishing, and tourism while also producing coconuts, cashews or mangoes.

 If you didn’t get a chance to visit Lamu and hop on one of the traditional dhow boats, here you have the chance again!
 Head to the harbour and hop on this sunset dhow boat cruise filled with scenic views and Swahili snacks.